Cheapest car insurance in South Carolina for a bad driving record

 Cheapest car insurance in South Carolina by city

-Your location in South Carolina also matters.
-For example, if you live in an area with heavy traffic or a high vehicle theft rate, rates will reflect the increased chance of claims.
+Where you live in South Carolina matters, too.
+If you're in an area with heavy traffic or a high rate of vehicle theft, your premiums will rise to reflect the increased likelihood of claims.

 CityAverage annual premium for clean recordAnnual premium for high-risk driver